 Official Withdrawal Process: If a student wishes to withdraw from school the student must notify the school either in writing or verbally.
-A written notification can be delivered by regular mail sent directly to the school or via email sent to the Financial Services Leader at Paul Mitchell The School Chicago at the following email address jenniferl@chicago.paulmitchell.edu or lizak@chicago.paulmitchell.edu and at Paul Mitchell The School Lombard at the following email address cherib@lombard.paulmitchell.edu.
+A written notification can be delivered by regular mail sent directly to the school or via email sent to the Financial Services Leader at Paul Mitchell The School Chicago at the following email address jenniferl@chicago.paulmitchell.edu or lizak@chicago.paulmitchell.edu.
 The date that the school is notified is the date of determination of the withdrawal and is based on the postmark date on the mailed notification, the date of the email notification or the date the student calls or notifies the school in person.
 A student on an approved leave of absence must notify the school as soon as possible if they will not be returning form the leave of absence.